This post may contain affiliate links. Please see my disclosure policy for details.

 This is important.
 If I had known this beforehand, I would have stocked up some water before I entered the crowds on the day.

-The heat, the dancing and the constant rainfall of powder which I was ingesting made me cough uncontrollably until I eventually got used to it.
+The heat, the dancing and the constant rainfall of powder that I was ingesting made me cough uncontrollably until I eventually got used to it.

 Make sure you have a bottle of water with you and keep hydrated.
 You’ll need it.